 If you modify the strings in your software product during the localization process, you can always update them in your POEditor project too, to sync with the newest version of your software, while neatly keeping just the data you need in your localization project.

-To do this, just go to the project page and click on Import terms in the side menu.
+To do this, go to the project page and click on Import terms in the menu on the right side of the page.
 Then, select the new localization file that you want to use to update the strings.

 The default import setting is Import terms only, but you have the option to Also import translations to... a particular language in the POEditor project.